RYGhub/funkwhale/docs/installation/index.rst

     are not working yet:

     - Websocket (used for real-time updates on Instance timeline)
-    - Transcoding of audio files

-    Those features are not necessary to use your Funkwhale instance, and transcoding in particular is still in alpha-state anyway.
+    Those features are not necessary to use your Funkwhale instance.

 Ensure you have a recent version of apache2 installed on your server.
 You'll also need the following dependencies::